 Faculty of Science, Engineering and Built Environment

-A testamur (or certificate) is the award certificate and official document that confirms the conferral of your course and includes your majors and honours.
+A testamur (or certificate) is the award certificate and official document that confirms the conferral of your course and includes your majors and specialisations, distinction and honours, if awarded.

 If you complete a double degree you will receive two testamurs – one for each stream of your degree.
-They will be presented together in one testamur pocket.
+If attending your graduation ceremony, they will be presented together in one testamur pocket.

 How to replace your testamur